 Cross breeding is the mating of animals of different breeds.
-The incentive for cross breeding is the exploitation of hybrid vigour or heterosis as a result of which the performance of cross-breds exceed the average of the parental breeds.
-This is due to the fact that parental animals differ in gene composition and that dominant genes carry more favourable traits than recessive genes.
+The incentive for cross breeding is the exploitation of hybrid vigour or heterosis, as a result of which the performance of cross-breds exceeds the average of the parental breeds.
+Heterosis occurs because the parental animals differ in gene composition and that dominant genes carry more favourable effects on traits than do recessive genes.

-Several systems of cross breeding are applied (Maree and Casey, 1993):
+Several systems of cross breeding are applied (Maree and Casey, 1993)

 - Single cross This is the crossing of any two breeds selected on the basis of their performance traits to produce cross-bred offspring with considerable hybrid vigour.
-Heterosis is fully expressed. - Back cross A cross-bred female (F1 cross) from a single cross is mated in alternate generations to unrelated pure-bred males belonging to the original parental breeds (some heterosis may be lost in later generations).
-Heterosis expression is half that of the single cross between breeds. - Rotational crossing A third or fourth breed is systematically introduced into a back-cross programme to maintain heterosis.
-Pure-bred males are used on cross-bred females. - Three-breed terminal cross The F1 cross-bred females are mated to males of a selected third breed and all offspring (F2) slaughtered for meat production.
+Heterosis is fully expressed. - Back-cross A female from a single cross (F1 cross) is mated in alternate generations to unrelated pure-bred males belonging to the original parental breeds (some heterosis may be lost in later generations).
+Heterosis expression is half that of the single cross between breeds. - Rotational crossing A third or fourth breed is systematically introduced into a backcross programme to maintain maximum heterosis.
+Pure-bred males are used on crossbred females. - Three-breed terminal cross The F1 cross-bred females are mated to males of a selected third breed and all offspring (F2) slaughtered for meat production.
 More heterosis can be achieved with this method than with a three-breed rotational cross.